Captive-Studio/regime/README.md

 # authorized_line_count sets the limit of lines for each files.
 Default is a hundred.
 authorized_line_count: 100

+# warning_line_count sets a warning of lines for each files.
+Default is 80.
+warning_line_count: 80

 # checked_extensions lists the type of files that regime checks.
 Default settings only checks `rb` files.
 checked_extensions:
   - rb